Ozonolysis: Reaction mechanism

 In the generally accepted mechanism proposed by Rudolf Criegee in 1953, the alkene and ozone form an intermediate molozonide in a 1,3-dipolar cycloaddition.
-Next, the molozonide reverts to its corresponding carbonyl oxide (also called the Criegee intermediate or Criegee zwitterion) and aldehyde or ketone in a retro-1,3-dipolar cycloaddition.
-The oxide and aldehyde or ketone react again in a 1,3-dipolar cycloaddition or produce a relatively stable ozonide intermediate (a trioxolane).
+Next, the molozonide reverts to its corresponding carbonyl oxide (also called the Criegee intermediate or Criegee zwitterion) and aldehyde or ketone (3) in a retro-1,3-dipolar cycloaddition.
+The oxide and aldehyde or ketone react again in a 1,3-dipolar cycloaddition, producing a relatively stable ozonide intermediate, known as a trioxolane (4).

 Evidence for this mechanism is found in isotopic labeling.
 When 17O-labelled benzaldehyde reacts with carbonyl oxides, the label ends up exclusively in the ether linkage of the ozonide.
 There is still dispute over whether the molozonide collapses via a concerted or radical process; this may also exhibit a substrate dependence.

 History

 Christian Friedrich Schönbein, who discovered ozone in 1840, also did the first ozonolysis: in 1845, he reported that ethylene reacts with ozone – after the reaction, neither the smell of ozone nor the smell of ethylene was perceivable.
 The ozonolysis of alkenes is sometimes referred to as "Harries ozonolysis", because some attribute this reaction to Carl Dietrich Harries.
 Before the advent of modern spectroscopic techniques, the ozonolysis was an important method for determining the structure of organic molecules.
 Chemists would ozonize an unknown alkene to yield smaller and more readily identifiable fragments.